Délia Tétreault: Missionary Sisters of the Immaculate Conception

 In 1891, Tétreault joined the Béthanie Centre in Montreal, which had been set up by the Jesuit priest Almire Pichon; she taught catechism and looked after people in need there for several years.
 During this time, she decided to form an apostolic school for women and a seminary for foreign missions.
 She met Gustave Bourassa, who acted as her guide in establishing connections with the people who would enable her to fulfill her goal.
 In 1902, Paul Bruchési, the Archbishop of Montreal, gave permission for the founding of the congregation.
 Two years later, he went to Rome and spoke to Pope Pius X about this new foundation.
 The pope immediately answered, "Found, found, and all the blessings of Heaven will fall upon this new institute and you will call them the Missionary Sisters of the Immaculate Conception".

-In 1905, Tétreault took religious vows for the first time and the religious name of Mother Marie of the Holy Spirit.
+In 1905, Tétreault took religious vows for the first time and the religious name Marie of the Holy Spirit.
 In 1909, the first six sisters of the new congregation left for Canton, China.
 Within a short time, several convents opened throughout Quebec to provide support for the missions of the congregation.
 In 1920, they launched a missionary review, Le Précurseur.
 On 2 February 1921, the seminary began to operate.
 By 1933, Tétreault had established 36 communities of the Missionary Sisters in Canada, China, Japan, and the Philippines.

-In 1933, she became seriously ill.
+In 1933, Tétreault became seriously ill.
 She died on 1 October 1941, and her body lay in state for four days at the motherhouse of the congregation.
 Approximately one thousand people came to pray over her remains.
 She was buried in the cemetery on the grounds of the motherhouse on 7 October.

-Veneration
+Beatification process

-In 1958, the first steps were taken to obtain Tétreault's beatification by the Vatican.
-In 1982, Cardinal Paul Grégoire, then the Archbishop of Montreal, approved the process in view of the introduction of the cause in Rome.
-The canonical closure of the diocesan proceedings took place in 1997, and the cause was accepted by Rome for further study.
-In 1997, Pope John Paul II declared her as Venerable.
+In 1958, the first steps were taken to open a beatification process.
+In 1982, the Archbishop of Montreal, Paul Grégoire, approved the process in view of the introduction of the cause in Rome.
+The canonical closure of the diocesan proceedings took place in 1997, and Pope John Paul II declared Tétreault as venerable.